 Lavender Flower Oil and Extract

-Lavender oil is commonly known for its fragrance and therapeutic components and it works wonders on inflammation and kills bacteria due to its antiseptic and anti-inflammatory properties.
+Lavender oil is commonly known for its fragrance and therapeutic components, and works wonders on inflammation and kills bacteria due to its antiseptic and anti-inflammatory properties.

-The flower extract is less potent than essential oil and its made from dried flowers and oils of the lavender plant.
+The flower extract is less potent than the essential oil and is made from dried flowers and oils of the lavender plant.